 Find A Substance Abuse Treatment Center Today

 Call our helpline today for more information about Zoloft addiction, treatment options, and other useful resources.
 Our team can help you or your loved one reach long-term recovery.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.

 These include peer-reviewed journals, government entities and academic institutions, and leaders in addiction healthcare and advocacy.
 Learn more about how we safeguard our content by viewing our editorial policy.

-- Food and Drug Administration (FDA) — Zoloft Prescribing Information
+- U.S. Food and Drug Administration (FDA) — Sertraline (marketed as Zoloft) Information